Facu4798/Resumenes/ing datos practica/resumen.md

 comment for the copilot: this is a summary of the data engineering course from aws

+# Data driven organizations

+## Data driven decisions

+## The data pipeline – infrastructure for data-driven decisions

+## The role of the data engineer in data-driven organizations

+## Modern data strategies

 # The elements of data

 ## The 5 Vs of data